-Since the towers under this alternative would not be as tall as Freedom Tower, the shadows would not reach as far as those of the Proposed Action.
-This alternative would avoid the potential impacts on more distant open spaces, such as Washington Market Park.
-However, closer open spaces, such as those on the east side of Church Street, would be shadowed in a manner similar to the Proposed Action.
+Since the towers under this Alternative would not be as tall as Freedom Tower, the shadows would not reach as far.
+This would avoid the potential impacts on more distant open spaces such as Washington market Park.
+However, closer open spaces such as those found on the east side of Church Street would be shadowed in a manner similar to the Proposed Action.

-COMMUNITY FACILITIES AND SERVICES
+23.5.7 COMMUNITY FACILITIES AND SERVICES

 Like the Proposed Action, this alternative would not be expected to have significant adverse impacts to community facilities.
-Although redevelopment of the Project Site would result in a population increase (largely as a result of visitors), community facilities serving the Project Site and surrounding area would be capable of accommodating additional needs.
+Although redevelopment of the Project Site would result in a population increase (largely as a result of visitors), community facilities serving the site and surrounding area would be capable of accommodating additional needs.
 As with the Proposed Action, this alternative could incorporate some community facility uses on the Project Site.
 Overall, neither this alternative nor the Proposed Action would result in significant adverse impacts to community facilities.